 What is the difference between KVM VPS, OpenVZ VPS and VDS?

-We have three services that are providing virtualized servers but there is a difference between them - the policy we apply to them and the used technology.
+We have three services that provide virtualized servers, but there is a difference between them, the policy we apply to them and the used technology.
 In this article, we will do a short review of these services and describe the differences.

 Our KVM VPS service is based on KVM Virtualization.
-The KVM virtualization is "true" virtualization and your VPS operates as an own server.
-This gives you the ability to install a custom kernel, to install Windows/BSD, to use docker and etc. The resources are shared between you and the other clients on this node.
+The KVM virtualization is "true" virtualization, and your VPS operates as an own server.
+This gives you the ability to install a custom kernel, to install Windows/BSD, to use docker, etc. The resources are shared between you and the other clients on this node.
 This means you can not use 100% of the CPU 100% of the time.
 But you can use 100% of the RAM and 100% of the disk you own.

 Virtual Dedicated Instances